Andrew-S-Rosen/cgcnn_patched/README.md

 - [Define a customized dataset](#define-a-customized-dataset) at `root_dir` to store the structure-property relations of interest.

-Then, in directory `cgcnn`, you can train a CGCNN model for your customized dataset by:
+Then, in directory `cgcnn_patched`, you can train a CGCNN model for your customized dataset by:

 ```bash
 python main.py root_dir